githubtraining/training-manual/book/03_github_flow.md

 The GitHub flow is a lightweight workflow that allows you to experiment with new ideas safely, without fear of compromising a project.

 Branching is a key concept you will need to understand.
 Everything in GitHub lives on a branch.
-By convention, the "blessed" or "canonical" version of your project lives on a branch called `master`.
+By default, the "blessed" or "canonical" version of your project lives on a branch called `master`.
+This branch can actually be named anything, as we will see in a few minutes.

 When you are ready to experiment with a new feature or fix an issue, you create a new branch of the project.
 The branch will look exactly like `master` at first, but any changes you make will only be reflected in your branch.
 Such a new branch is often called a "feature" branch.